DevOyinda/github_actions_demo/README.md

 # GITHUB-ACTIONS-DEMO
-# CI/CD with Node.js, and GitHub Actions
+# CI/CD with Node.js, GitHub Actions, and AWS EC2.

 This project demonstrates the setup of Continuous Integration and Continuous Deployment (CI/CD) pipelines using **GitHub Actions**.
 The goal of this project is to implement a Continuous Integration (CI) and Continuous Deployment (CD) pipeline using GitHub Actions for a Node.js application.
 This ensures that the code is automatically tested, built, and deployed when changes are made to the main branch or pull requests are created.